HeatherRemacle/exchangelabops/phases/align.md

 In every case, training should be grounded by BC public servants with experience participating in or supporting a *productive* Agile team.
 They can provide deeper orientation on how to apply the learning within the government context.

 **Can anyone get this training?**
-Given limited resources, training seats organized by the Lab are allocated to people who are on or supporting Agile teams partnered with the Lab.
+Given limited resources, training seats organized by the Lab are allocated to people who are on or supporting Agile teams seekig to partner with the Lab.
 Other training opportunities may be organized by anyone through engaging the cohort of experienced trainers to see about availability.

 - Contact the ExchangeLab@gov.bc.ca to get connected.

 ## Bring Everyone Together

-The Lab Team co-designs an alignment session with the Product Owner and key Alliance team members.
-The session may take between 1 and 2 days depending on the complexity within the Org and the problem to solve.
+The Lab Team co-designs an alignment session with the Product Owner (PO) and key Alliance team members.
+The session may take between 1 and 2 days depending on the complexity within the organization(s) and the problem to solve.

 Sessions should include everyone that will be interfacing with the PO on a regular basis.
 This ensures there is a consistent set of expectations related to how a PO leads the team and engages stakeholders, which is different from traditional project management.

 ## LaOps Resources

-- Alignment session design and facilitation
+- Alignment session design and facilitation templates
-- A Partnership Agreement template
+- Partnership Agreement template
-- Guidance for ongoing alignment activities
+- Guidance for ongoing alignment activities (TBC)
+- Guidance for Agile Governance (TBC)

 A few courses available to teams that partner with the Lab:
 - Agile fundamentals (Digital Delivery 101, 201)